wp0520-ysu/well-logging-demo/README.md

 If you think this project is helpful to you, please give me a star.
 Thank you!

-The experimental data of the above experiments are all in a repository named numpy-https://github.com/sunyingjian/numpy-
+The experimental data of the above experiments are all in files named 油田数据集

-If you have any questions, please open an issue to communicate with me, or send an email to chinasunyingjian@gmail.com
+If you have any questions, please open an issue to communicate with me, or send an email to wp0520@foxmail.com

 Google colab is recommended to run experiments, which is convenient and quick https://colab.research.google.com/